8leaps/guide-automations-quickstart/readme.md

-# Postiz + n8n Quick Start
+# Automations Quickstart (n8n - Postiz)

-Welcome to the Postiz + n8n Quick Start Guide!
+Welcome to the n8n + Postiz Quick Start Guide!

+## About n8n 🔄

+n8n is a powerful opensource workflow automation tool that allows you to connect all kinds services and create automated workflows without coding.
+It supports hundreds of integrations (including your own code) and can trigger actions based on various conditions.

 ## About Postiz 📅

 Postiz gives you the flexibility to schedule your posts in advance across almost ALL social media platforms.
 You can either self-host or use their cloud service.

 This guide applies to both options, but our focus here will be on the self-hosted setup integrated with n8n automation.

-## About n8n 🔄

-n8n is a powerful workflow automation tool that allows you to connect different services and create automated workflows without coding.
-It supports hundreds of integrations and can trigger actions based on various conditions.

 ## n8n + Postiz 🔥